 “Do you know what it means to miss New Orleans….”

-The B&B is perfectly situated, three blocks from the free ferry ($1 for cars) that takes six or seven minutes to cross the Mighty Mississippi River and drops you at the foot of Canal Street and the French Quarter.
+The B&B is perfectly situated, three blocks from the ferry (seven minute walk) that takes six minutes to cross the Mighty Mississippi River and drops you at the foot of Canal Street and the French Quarter.

 No car is necessary to get to most attractions but there is a bridge if you need to drive across the river, and the B&B is within easy driving distance to Jean Lafitte Swamp Tours and National Park; Laura Plantation and Oak Alley Plantation homes, fishing, golfing, Magazine Street antique stores, the Audubon Zoo & Park, and much more.

 Or, just enjoy the beautiful Algiers Point neighborhood.
-Stroll, or jog, along the levee beside the “Mother of all Rivers,” the Mighty Mississippi, all the way to the Gretna Historic District and back (about 6 miles) or to the Federal City, about a mile downriver (soon to be paved and extended 6 miles [in 2012]).
+Stroll, cycle or jog along the paved levee beside the “Mother of all Rivers,” the Mighty Mississippi, all the way to the Gretna Historic District and back (about 6 miles return trip) or to the Federal City (about 3 miles return trip), which is soon to be extended down to the Chalmette ferry crossing (about 12 miles return trip).
 Spectacular day or night panoramic views of the City are just two blocks away.